Hiren2001/hiren.js.org/CODE_OF_CONDUCT.md

 ## Reporting Incidents

-If you witness or experience any behavior that violates the Code of Conduct, please promptly report it by contacting the project maintainers at [email address or contact information].
+If you witness or experience any behavior that violates the Code of Conduct, please promptly report it by contacting the project maintainers at [hirenrathod@att.net].
 All reports will be handled with strict confidentiality.

 ## Enforcement